-APS are proud to be one of the sponsors for The RAF Regular & Reserve Kawasaki race team within MCE British Superbike Championship (BSB) throughout the 2017 season which takes place across a range of different tracks around the UK and Europe.
+APS was proud to be one of the sponsors for The RAF Regular & Reserve Kawasaki race team within MCE British Superbike Championship (BSB) which took place across a range of different tracks around the UK and Europe throughout the 2017 season.

 Our logo can be found on the front of the bikes just above the front wheel arch.
-The team has 2 riders this season, Jake Dixon and Jordan Weaving and is owned and run by Lee Hardy who is based at RAF Marham and has the headquarters in Swaffham, Norfolk.
+Jake Dixon and Jordan Weaving were the 2 riders the team had last season, it is owned and run by Lee Hardy who is based at RAF Marham and has the headquarters in Swaffham, Norfolk.

-Last month Jake Dixon confirmed that he will return to the Lee hardy Racing team in 2018, building on an incredible MCE British Superbike Championship campaign this year, securing a position in the Showdown for the first time.
+At the end of 2017 Jake Dixon confirmed that he will return to the Lee hardy Racing team in this coming season, building on an incredible MCE British Superbike Championship campaign last year, where he secured a position in the Showdown for the first time.

-Jake had a taste of Superbike action last year before injury ruled him out of contention, but he remained with the Lee Hardy Racing squad who returned with Kawasaki this year and he was instantly mixing it up with the more established contenders.
+Jake had a taste of Superbike action in 2016 before injury ruled him out of contention, but he stayed with the Lee Hardy Racing squad who switched to Kawasaki bikes for the 2017 season.

-Dixon said: “It’s brilliant for me to sign again with the team for next year.
-I had a few offers for next season but as a team we have a great relationship and it has worked so well this year that I didn’t want to change that.
-I feel that whatever happens this year, we can go into the first round in 2018 ready to fight for the wins from the start, and that is exciting because we will start in a really good position.”
+Dixon said: “It’s brilliant for me to sign again with the team for the 2018 season.
+I had a few offers for the upcoming season but as a team we have a great relationship and it worked well for us last year that I didn’t want to change that.
+I feel that we can go into the first round this year ready to fight for the wins from the start, and that is exciting because we will start in a really good position.”

-Lee Hardy commented: “I’m delighted to retain Jake for the 2018 season and this has been my aim from around the midpoint of this year.
-We are now in a good position with sponsors ahead of the 2018 season and all of our partners are very pleased to have Jake on board again after an incredible year so far.”
+Lee Hardy commented: “I’m delighted to retain Jake for the upcoming season as this had been my aim from around the midpoint of last year.
+We are in a good position with sponsors and all of our partners are very pleased to have Jake on board again after an incredible 2017 season.”